 MORAL DECISION IN I DON’T FEEL AT HOME IN THIS WORLD ANYMORE

-NEW EQUILIBRIUM IN I DON’T FEEL AT HOME IN THIS WORLD ANYMORE
+NEW SITUATION IN I DON’T FEEL AT HOME IN THIS WORLD ANYMORE

 It is not clear to me why Meredith wouldn’t identify Ruth as one of the criminals when asked by police.
 It’s clear she remembers Ruth’s face because she remembered her when she came back.
 Perhaps she feels some sort of sisterly solidarity.